zongmianli/Parkour-dataset/README.md

 ## (Optional) Reproducing Parkour dataset from C3D MoCap data

-The Parkour dataset is created on top of a set of original motion capture (MoCap) data captured with a Vicon motion capture system and force sensors.
-For clarity, we refer to the original MoCap data as *Parkour-LAAS* and make the distinction between Parkour-LAAS data and the Parkour dataset (this repo).
+For clarity, we refer to the original LAAS Parkour database as *Parkour-LAAS* and make the distinction between the *Parkour-LAAS* database and the present *Parkour dataset* used for evaluating 3D motion and force estimations.

-This section is aimed at reproducing the Parkour dataset from the original Parkour-LAAS data.
+This section is aimed at reproducing the *Parkour dataset* from the *Parkour-LAAS* data.

+### Download Parkour-LAAS data

+First of all, [download](https://gepettoweb.laas.fr/parkour/) and decompress the motion files and the original videos in a local machine.
+Create a local folder named *Parkour-LAAS* with two subfolders `c3d` and `videos` to host the motion files and the videos, respectively.
+Similarly to `${parkour_dataset}`, we use the symbol `${parkour_laas}` to denote the path to the *Parkour-LAAS* folder.

-### Extracting frame images from video
+### Extracting frame images from Parkour-LAAS video

-Download the Parkour-LAAS data ([link](tbd)) and decompress it to an arbitrary location denoted by `${parkour_laas}`.
-Then run the following script:
+Run the following script in terminal:
 ```terminal
 cd ${parkour_dataset}
 source lib/video_to_frames.sh ${parkour_laas}
 ```
-The frame images are saved under `${parkour_laas}/frames/`.
+The output images are saved under `${parkour_laas}/frames/`.

 ### Computing ground truth 3D motion and contact forces